IRL2/nanover-docs/source/installation.rst

 * **Download the latest release of the NanoVer iMD executable**.
 This is a quick and easy option for those unfamiliar with conda, see :ref:`download_latest_release_VR_client`.

-For more information on how to configure your VR setup and which installation method to choose, please check out the :ref:`choosing your iMD-VR setup<choosing_setup_iMD-VR>` section on the NanoVer iMD tutorial page.
+For more information on how to choose your installation method based on your VR setup, please check out the :ref:`choosing your iMD-VR setup<choosing_setup_iMD-VR>` section on the NanoVer iMD tutorial page.